MelEUsher/Profanity_Filter/README.md

 - Precision, recall, F1-score, and when to optimize for each
 - Traditional ML as a practical middle ground between rules and LLMs

+**Terminology**
+- **Training vs testing data**: Training data is used to build the model; testing data evaluates how well it generalizes to unseen examples.
+- **Held-out data (same as testing data)**: Data deliberately set aside and not used during training, reserved exclusively for evaluation.
+- **F1-score, F-score, F-measure**: The harmonic mean of precision and recall, balancing both metrics.
+Commonly used instead of accuracy when the output is rare (most messages don't have profanity).
+- **Document frequency**: How many documents contain a particular word.
+Rare words (low DF) are often more informative than common ones.
+- **TF-IDF**: Term Frequency-Inverse Document Frequency; weights words by how often they appear in a document relative to how rare they are overall.
+Reduces impact of common words like "the".
+- **Stop words**: Extremely common words ("the", "a", "is") that are often removed because they add little meaning.
+May or may not help depending on your task.
+- **Ngram**: A sequence of N consecutive words (or characters).
+Bigrams (2-grams) like "very bad" can capture meaning that single words miss.
+- **Logistic regression**: A simple but effective classification algorithm that learns weights for features and outputs a probability.
+Despite its name, it's used for classification, not regression.

 ### Level 4: Advanced Directions

 Choose one or more extensions based on your interests: